DavidRC-Projects/Rehab_Metrics/README.md

 ## Features

-1. Program Start
 The application launches via python3 run.py.
 A welcome message with a disclaimer will appear and will ask the user if they are a new user.
-At this point the application will follow two paths.
-Both paths will display another welcome message with additonal information on how to use the app and the disclaimer.
-This is all handled via the welcome_user function.

-Welcome user function:
+The main function will be called first and will use the check_user_status function before calling the welcome_user function.

+The check_user_status function will ask if the user is a new or an existing user.

+image of check user status function

+The welcome_user function works together with the functions validate_user, check_existing_username, user_password and update_user_worksheet to guide the new user through the sign-up process.  save new user data to a Google Sheet.

-Image
+Image of welcome user function.

-This function uses a while loop that will continue to ask the question unless the user inputs 'quit', which will exit the program.
-There are 2 inputs in this function to obtain the username and password.
-Conditional statements validate if the correct username and password have been entered.

-When the user enters 'No' the program will request their username followed by their password.
-There are 2 functions called 'check_existing_user and get_user_data.
-The main function will call check_existing_user where it will review the google sheets work sheet named 'users' and interate through the user names to find a match.
-If an existing user is found the get user data function will retrieve the data from Google Sheets.
+From the image above you can see there is a welcome message displayed with instructions and a disclaimer.
+If the user enters 'yes' for a new user then the program will then prompt the user to enter their username and validate this.
+Validation also includes checking the google sheet for usernames that already exist.
+After entering the username a prompt will appear to input a password.
+Both the username and password will be saved in Google sheets if the credentials are valid.

+Image of Google sheets users worksheet.

+### Validation

+All inputs are automatically validated.

+Invalid entries trigger error messages and retry prompts.

+validate_user, validate passsword
+This displays instruction to validate the username and password, check for existing usernames, and The goal is to ensure secure and valid user entry before taking data from the user.

+validate_date
+validate_complications
+validate_pain_scale
+validate_rom
+validate_weight_bearing

+Returns the new username if all steps succeed.

+validate_user(input_str)
+Ensures the username is between 2 and 10 characters.

+Disallows special characters defined in the NOT_VALID list.

+user_password()
+Prompts the user to enter a password.

+Validates it using validate_password().

+Repeats until a valid password is entered or the user types "quit".

+validate_password(password)
+Checks that the password is at least 6 characters long and contains no spaces.

+def welcome_user():
+  – Displays a welcome message (and prints a “Rehab Metrics” banner) to the user.

 3. New User Journey
 User provides a username (validated to avoid duplicates).